logo

 Key points

-• Mauritius offers compelling advantages for foreign investors, including political stability, attractive tax policies, strategic location, and a skilled multilingual workforce.
+• Mauritius offers political stability, competitive taxes, strategic location, and a skilled multilingual workforce.

 Benefits of doing business in Mauritius